s-takeuchi/YaizuNetTool/doc/readme/ReadmeENG.txt

 * Version 1.6.0 ---> 1.7.0
 (1) Fixed a bug which a part of HTTP header string is inappropriately deleted
     when user edits the string on property dialog box of HTTP Header.
+(2) Support enabled for "Transfer-Encoding: chunked" specification in HTTP
+    header as a new termination condition of TCP receiver.
-(2) Fixed a bug which HTTP header processing element cannot delete a HTTP
+(3) Fixed a bug which HTTP header processing element cannot delete a HTTP
     header part in response data.